VitorGagliani/vitorgagliani/README.md

 👋Hello everyone!
 My name is Vitor Gagliani <br>
-📚I'm an Information Systems student at Uniara (Universidade de Araraquara) and currently work as a QA Analyst at Stg Informática.</br>
+📚I'm an Information Systems student at Uniara (Universidade de Araraquara) and currently work as a QA Analyst at SHX Informática.</br>

 <hr>